HugoRS00/reddit-lead-finder-2/README.md

 - Respects subreddit rules (no links in restricted subs)
 - One-click generation per post (prevents token waste)
 - Fallback to templates if API key not provided
+- Voice presets let you define the slang and tone before generating
+- Prompts enforce "no hyphen" wording so responses stay human sounding

 ### User Interface
 - Clean, modern design